leomichalski/doc-extraction/README.md

 # How to run the sample Jupyter Notebooks

-1. Open a terminal and clone the reopository.
+1. Open a terminal and clone the repository.
 ```
 git clone https://github.com/leommiranda/doc-extraction
 ```